swcarpentry/sql-novice-survey/00-setup.md

     sqlite3 survey.db

-Then type the SQLite command <code>.tables</code> to list the tables in the database, and an SQL <code>SELECT</code> command.
+Then type the SQLite command <code>.tables</code> to list the tables in the database, and this SQL command:

+<code>select * from Site;</code>

+Make sure to include the semi-colon **;** at the end of the statement.
 You should see something like the following.

     SQLite version 3.8.8 2015-01-16 12:08:06
     Enter ".help" for usage hints.